hashicorp/terraform-cdk/website/docs/cdktf/concepts/variables-and-outputs.html.md

 Variables are useful when you plan to synthesize your CDKTF application into a JSON configuration file for Terraform.
 For example, when you are planning to store configurations and run Terraform inside [Terraform Cloud](https://www.terraform.io/cloud).

-If you plan to use CDK for Terraform to manage your infrastructure, then we recommend using your language's APIs to consume the data you would normally pass through Terraform variables.
+If you plan to use CDKTF to manage your infrastructure, we recommend using your language's APIs to consume the data you would normally pass through Terraform variables.
 You can read from disk (synchronously) or from the environment variables, just as you would in any normal program.

 ### Define Input Variables

 You must specify values in exactly the same way as you would in an HCL configuration file.
 Refer to the [Terraform variables documentation](https://www.terraform.io/docs/language/values/variables.html#variables-on-the-command-line) for details.
-The CDKTF CLI currently supports configuration via [environment variables](https://www.terraform.io/docs/language/values/variables.html#environment-variables), but this will be removed in a future release.
+The CDKTF CLI currently also supports configuration via [environment variables](https://www.terraform.io/docs/language/values/variables.html#environment-variables).

 The TypeScript example below uses `TerraformVariable` to provide inputs to resources.